runtimeverification/pl-tutorial/1_k/4_imp++/lesson_3/README.md

 assigns `1` to `y`'s location, for example, but this program manifests several other behaviors, too.

-To see all the (final-state) behaviors that a program can have, you can call the `krun` tool with the option `--search`.
+To see all the (final-state) behaviors that a program can have, you can kompile the semantics with `--enable-search` and call the `krun` tool with the option `--search`.
 For example:

     krun div.imp --search